 - CO1.
-Demonstratethe knowledge on soft computing techniques and their applications. - CO2.
+Demonstrate the knowledge of soft computing techniques and their applications. - CO2.
 Apply the genetic algorithms and their applications in Mechanical Engineering. - CO3.
 Model the fuzzy systems. - CO4.
 Analyze various neural network architectures. - CO5.
 Apply the hybrid soft computing techniques in real life applications.